andreawynn/andrea-old-website/cyoa_database.md

 ### Technical Architecture and Tools Used
 *Programming Languages* <br>
-SQL - The back-end database for this project was implemented entirely in SQL, per project requirements.
-JavaScript - Our team chose to use JavaScript for the website.
+SQL - The back-end database for this project was implemented entirely in SQL, per project requirements. <br> JavaScript - Our team chose to use JavaScript for the website. <br>
 HTML - Our team chose to use HTML to design the webpage interface for this project.

 *Version Control* <br>
 GitHub - I used GitHub to collaborate with my two other teammates for this project and ensure that our work was up to date.

 *Editing Tools & Environments* <br>
-Microsoft SQL Server Management Studio - I used SQL Management Studio for coding in SQL and managing the back-end database.
+Microsoft SQL Server Management Studio - I used SQL Management Studio for coding in SQL and managing the back-end database. <br>
 Notepad++ - I chose the Notepad++ editor for the Javascript/HTML portions of this project.